zxhycxq/reactjs-zh/Docs/optimizing-performance.md

 * *Persistent*: new collections can be created from a previous collection and a mutation such as set.
 The original collection is still valid after the new collection is created.
 * *Structural Sharing*: new collections are created using as much of the same structure as the original collection as possible, reducing copying to a minimum to improve performance.

 Immutability makes tracking changes cheap.
-A change will always result in a new object so we only need to check if the reference to the object has changed.
-For example, in this regular JavaScript code:
+A change will always result in a new object so we only need to check if the reference to the object has changed. 例如：, in this regular JavaScript code:

 ```javascript
 const x = { foo: "bar" };